ashn-dot-dev/site/src/blog/wip-sauce-of-sunder-setup-and-installation.md

 system by making direct system calls to the Linux kernel.
-Although the Sunder of today is a lot more portable than the Sunder of the x86-64 Linux days, many of the design decisions from that period had a lasting impact on the design and implementation of the language which we still observe today.
+Although the Sunder of today is a lot more portable than the Sunder of the x86-64 Linux days, many of the design decisions from that period had a lasting impact on the design and implementation of the language which we still observe in the present.

 One of those design decisions, relevant to us in this post, is the Unix-centric focus of the language, standard library, and tooling.
 You don't have to dig too